 - Leverages expertise of professional research groups at Stanford such as Stanford Research Computing Center and Stanford Center for Genomics and Personalized Medicine core bioinformatics team.

 - Many technologies and solutions are routinely evaluated.
-Winning solutions are made available to the community for in-depth exploration.
 If a technology is adopted by the community, GBSC brokers a Master Service Agreement, negotiates competitive rates, and enables procurement so the Stanford community can access these solutions easily.

 - Highly competitive pay-as-you-go cost model to accommodate both small and large labs.

 - A genomics community that allows researchers to ramp up faster and increase contribution to this fast-evolving field of research.